 If you are a current UIC graduate student who wishes to apply to the MCD program, please note that UIC has a different application process for current and recently graduated students.
 For information on how to apply, please contact UPP Graduate Advisor, Katie Boom.

-* Master of City Design Degree Pending Illinois Board of Higher Education Approval.
+The Master of City Design Degree has been approved by the Illinois Board of Higher Education.